What is the price of a willow coffin?

 * Our standard sizes are 5’4” to 6’4” in length and 18” to 24” wide.

-** I use some willow that I have purchased from a large willow grower in Somerset and some that I have grown myself.
+** I use willow that I have purchased from a commercial grower in Somerset and some that I’ve grown myself.

-With the willow that I purchase, brown willow is cheaper than the stripped ‘buff’ or ‘white’ varieties as it is less labour intensive to produce (needing only to be cut and sorted, unlike the others which are then boiled and stripped).
+With the willow that I purchase, brown willow is cheaper than the stripped ‘buff’ or ‘white’ varieties.
 Although there are still high delivery charges for these.

-I am beginning to use more of my homegrown willow which reduces delivery costs and is a more sustainable source of willow.
-The true cost of my own willow compared to that which is purchased elsewhere will become apparent when my willow stools reach maturity in another 2-3 years.
-(There will be a lot more to cut and process, which adds time and cost).
+Going forward I aim to use more of my homegrown willow.
+This will reduce delivery costs and be a more sustainable source of willow.
+However the true cost of my own willow compared to that which is purchased elsewhere will become apparent when my willow stools reach maturity in another 2-3 years.
+(There will be a lot more to cut and process, which adds labour time and cost).

 You can find out more about the willow varieties used on the coffins page here.